sshafeez/HeavyMat/README.md

 Samples_SVD folder contains image with SVD technique applied to save same # of mults as corresponding images in samples folder <br />
 SVD_Matrix.h, SVD_Matrix.cpp, SVD.h, SVD.cpp, and Vector.h are adaptations of code originating online (source listed below) to do singular value decomposition on square matrices <br />
 M.png, arches.png, north.png are the three images used for the poster.
 We also analyzed sign.png but it was not used in our poster <br />
+stb_image.h, stb_image_write.h contain functions that turn image data into a 2D vector of double, or an array of floats, for both grayscale and RGB images, and vice versa <br />

 All resources used:
 Strassen Multiplication Method: https://www.youtube.com/watch?v=1AIvlizGo7Y <br />